Recent work

 wilde and wilde conservation area planning consent for compact dining experience

 Planning permission has been secured for a contemporary kitchen and dining room extension to a family home in one of Norwich's leafy conservation areas.
-The design is compact and is based upon a suite of natural materials with an assymetric roof form.
+The design is compact and is based upon a suite of natural materials with an asymmetric roof form.
 A glazed triangle to the rear, with folding doors and deck extend the living space out into the garden.

 jksnjkncsc architects wilde and wilde